cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("DTAplots")` produces various plots for diagnostic studies including forest and SROC plots.
 - GOSH plots are provided in `r pkg("metafor")`.
 - `r pkg("robvis")` can be used to visualize the results of risk-of-bias (rob) assessments.
+- `r pkg("xmeta")` provides galaxy plots, an analogue of funnel plots for multivariate meta-analysis.

 #### Investigating heterogeneity